shrutigupta02/Jeremy-IT-Labs/VLANS.md

 **Why do we need VLANS?**
--> To divide a LAN further into smaller networks, but subnetting is a layer 3 protocol and layer 2 protocols like broadcasting do no adhere to subnets if they are all connected to the same gateway.
+-> To divide a LAN further into smaller networks, but subnetting is a layer 3 protocol and layer 2 protocols like broadcasting do no adhere to subnets **if they are all connected to the same gateway**.
 -> Example: a comapny has three blocks: science, sales, marketing.
 All connected to the same gateway hence one single LAN.
 But they're all in different subnets.
 Still, if science block broadcasts something to all hosts of science block only, using the broadcasting address of science block's subnets, still the message would be broadcasted to every single host in marketing and sales block as well.
 This is a security risk and an overhead issue as well.
 A solution to this can be to buy separate switches for each block but it isnt cost effective.